ME-ICA/tedana/docs/multi-echo.rst

 tedana requires data that has already been preprocessed for head motion, alignment, etc.
-More details on software packages that include preprocessing options specifically for multi-echo fMRI data, such as AFNI and FMRI_PREP will be added here.
+More details on software packages that include preprocessing options specifically for multi-echo fMRI data, such as AFNI and fMRIPrep will be added here.

 Other software that uses multi-echo fMRI
 ****************************************